Mladen Vojičić Tifa: FK Željezničar Sarajevo anthem

-In 1997, Vojičić recorded the album Grbavica and his title song Grbavica became an anthem of local football club FK Željezničar Sarajevo support group The Maniacs, who sing lyrics of this song in every team's home match.
+In 1997, Tifa recorded the album Grbavica and his title song Grbavica became an anthem of local football club FK Željezničar Sarajevo support group The Maniacs, who sing lyrics of this song in every team's home match.

 2005 Bijelo dugme reunion

 In June 2005, Tifa took part in Bijelo Dugme reunion for 3 large farewell concerts, but even then the reports of trouble were not far behind.
-Apparently he and Bebek got into a verbal bust-up backstage at the Sarajevo concert (the first in the series).
-Then one day before the Belgrade concert (the final one in the series), irritated Tifa blasted Bregović and manager Raka Marić in Kurir daily tabloid: "I hear some are already talking about continuing on with the Dugme thing.
+Apparently he and Bebek got into an argument backstage at the Sarajevo concert (the first in the series).
+Then, the day before the Belgrade concert (the final one in the series), irritated Tifa blasted Bregović and manager Raka Marić in Kurir daily tabloid: "I hear some are already talking about continuing on with the Dugme thing.
 No problem, but not with me.
-After this concert I don't wanna see them again in this or in the next life.
+After this concert, I don't wanna see them again in this or in the next life.
 Maybe only in the third one.
 They took a year and a half out of my life, my kid has forgotten what I look like."

 He would reunite with the previous vocalists of Bijelo Dugme, Željko Bebek and Alen Islamović to form a group called "Kad Bi Bio Bijelo Dugme" in 2006 and go on a North American tour.
 They returned once again in 2007 and began their worldwide tour which lasted until the end of 2010.

-Solo return (2013–present)
+Solo return (2013)

 In 2013, Tifa released his seventh solo album by the name Spreman sam na sve.